 - Use external USB devices and print from remote locations

 Looking for a free solution for System Hardening?
-Try Hysolate Free for a Sandbox on Steroids for Windows10.
+Try Hysolate Free, a sandbox on steroids for Windows 10 and Windows 11.

 Written in March 2020, updated for accuracy in September 2021.